fossasia/wp-rotatingtweets/readme.txt

 Option to show links in a new window.
 Fixed timezone problem.
 Escaped title tags.

 == Changelog ==
+= 0.623 =
+Fixed a problem where a short name fitted inside a long one - e.g. @rotary and @rotarycrocus

 = 0.622 =
 Escaped title tags